 One of the most popular combinations of Greek islands to visit, apart from the Athens-Santorini-Mykonos route, is the Santorini – Crete itinerary.

-With four boats going from Crete to Santorini daily during the summer, it is very easy to combine the two islands.
+With four or five boats daily going from Crete to Santorini daily during the summer, it is very easy to combine the two islands.